OlegDzhuraev/Core/README.md

 Contains some extensions for Transform, Color, Vectors, Random and other components.
 Some examples below.

 ### Random extensions
-Get random element from list or array:
+Get random element from a list or array:
 ```cs
 List<T> someList = new List<T>();